cboileau/FWindowsUpdateReboot/README.md

 # FWindowsUpdateReboot

 A Simple PowerShell Script that once ran will prevent windows update from every rebooting your PC again automatically.

+# How to install

+1. Download the script
+2. Run the script with administrator privileges
+3. Give Windows Update the finger, you have finally defeated it.

+# How does it work?

+Windows Update forces you to reboot your PC to install updates, however it won't do so if the current time is within your Active Hours.
+You are limited to 18 hours for Active Hours, and if you are outside of that, you will be rebooted.

+The script works by to permanently prevent Windows Update from restarting your PC by continuously rotating your Windows Active Hours every hour so you're never outside of Active Hours.
+Here's how:

+1. If not run with administrator privileges, the script will request elevation to run as administrator.
+2. The script will then:
+   - Copy itself to the Windows System32 directory
+   - Create a scheduled task called "FWindowsUpdateReboot" that runs every hour
+3. The scheduled task runs the script with the -Rotate parameter, which:
+   - Sets Active Hours to start at the current hour
+   - Sets Active Hours to end 18 hours later (the maximum allowed duration)
+   - Updates these settings in the Windows registry

+By dynamically adjusting Active Hours every hour, you are never outside of Active Hours, and Windows Update will never find a suitable time outside of Active Hours to restart your computer.

+The script runs silently in the background using minimal resources.

+For example, if you're using your PC at 2 PM:
+- Active Hours will be set to 2 PM - 8 AM
+- An hour later at 3 PM, they'll adjust to 3 PM - 9 AM
+- This continues as long as your PC is running

+The script requires a one-time setup with administrator privileges, but then runs automatically as a system service requiring no further interaction.